 I have found that a cast iron frying pan works really well for this.

-Heat your pan over medium low heat to begin toasting the seeds.
+Heat a dry skillet over medium low heat to begin toasting the seeds on the stove.

-Stirring occasionally with a wooden spoon cook for 3-5 minutes until golden brown.
+Stir occasionally with a wooden spoon and cook for 3-5 minutes until golden brown.

 Simple as that!